elnathan-eldredge/serialize/README.md

 #### std::vector<CompoundNode*> get_node_list(std::string key);

-Get a vector of refrences to the nodes in the list
+Get a vector of references to the nodes in the list

 #### size_t get_node_list_length(std::string key);